“That is not dead which can eternal lie and with strange eons even death may die”

 I love a lot of the shorter stories.
 Some are just little short stories with a twist at the end.
 Sometimes there’s no twist, just pain, misery and insanity for the characters.
 Pickman’s Model and The Outsider were the first two that caught my interest.
 I also love The Picture in the House, The Cats of Ulthar, The Festival and The Nameless City.
 Many, many more.
 Even though many of these stories are linked, even if obliquely, to his central themes.
 But they’re very often seen as inferior and I don’t understand why.
 They may not have the looming, lurking dread that the cosmic horror invokes but they have a creepiness all their own.
 If you’ve stuck mainly to the more well known stories I urge you to give the shorter stories a chance.
 They’re well worth it.

 One thing that I find very interesting about Lovecraft is how far reaching his influence has been.
 In fact, in recent years his popularity has boomed.
 From movies, to books, to games his touch can be felt everywhere.
-Most times the Lovecraft influence isn’t even direct.
+Most of the time the Lovecraft influence isn’t even direct.
 In fact, there are very few movies literally based on his novellas and stories.
 In this day of CGI I am waiting (quite impatiently) to see Cthulhu in all of his glorious hideousness.
 ‘Re-Animator’ is one of the few (I know I’ll probably make some people mad about this) but it doesn’t thrill me any.
 I honestly can’t think of anything farther from his themes than a naked woman being molested by a decapitated head.
 A few good ones that can be classed as Lovecraftian horror are Event Horizon, Hellraiser, Alien, Leviathan, In the Mouth of Madness and The Thing.
 The books are way too numerous to mention them all so I’ll keep it short.
 Joshi’s Black Wings of Cthulhu short story book series usually has high quality stories, Rites of Azathoth, The Lovecraft Squad: All Hallows Horror, many anthologies by Ellen Datlow and many, many more.

 Video games, also, have dipped their toes into the murky Innsmouth waters as well.
 One of my favorite game series – Silent Hill – fully invokes the Lovecraftian atmosphere.
 The movie for Silent Hill also adeptly re-creates it.
 We won’t talk about the second movie – Silent Hill: Revelations.
 Ever.
 Eternal Darkness: Sanity’s Requiem is a great game that uses the feel and parts of the Mythos very successfully.
 It also uses a unique Sanity Meter to enhance the experience of dwelling in Lovecraft’s head.
 If you decide to play it, do yourself a favour and don’t look up anything about it or else the Sanity Effects will not have the same punch.
 There are also quite a few games based on the Mythos itself.
 With the boom of indie gaming there’s probably more games based on the actual books than movies based on them.
 One of the more well-known ones is Call of Cthulhu: Dark Corners of the Earth.
 While it’s gameplay is a bit uneven it’s atmosphere and story is pretty good.
-Lately it’s the indie games bringing new life to horror gaming in general and the Cthulhu Mythos in particular.
+Lately it’s the indie games that are bringing new life to horror gaming in general and the Cthulhu Mythos in particular.
 There’s a free game that’s fun to play which is a literal playing out of The Terrible Old Man.
 There’s another game called Cthulhu Saves the World that is an absolutely hilarious RPG.
 It can be found on Steam, Google Play and the Amazon App Store.
 Be warned, though, Cthulhu Saves the World does not work on the Kindle Fire HD 6.
 The Darkness Within: In Pursuit of Loath Nolder encapsulates the Lovecraft realm but also stands on it’s own feet.
 There is also a new game coming out called Call of Cthulhu.
 I am very excited about it.
 It will be one of the first AAA horror titles that I’ve been excited about in a long time.